ceejbot/soulsy/README.md

 My goals are two-fold: make a Souls-style equip HUD that is exactly what I want to use, and learn how to do Rust FFI.
 A bonus is demonstrating how to write Skyrim native-code mods in Rust.

 This project is still in development, though it does in fact run and act as expected in-game!
 (Almost.)
 See the TODO list at the end of this README for details about its current status.
-My eventual goal is to move everything except the UI rendering and the plugin hooks/listeners to Rust, and have the C++ vanish down to glue code with CommonLibSE and the UI framework.
+My eventual goal is to move everything except the SKSE plugin glue code to Rust, and have the C++ mostly vanish.

 ## User documentation

 Soulsy lets you set hotkeys for managing what you have equipped or readied in four equipment slots:

-- right hand: weapons, spells, two-handed weapons
+- right hand: weapons, spells, two-handed weapons, scrolls
 - left hand: one-handed weapons, spells, shields, torches, lanterns
-- shouts and minor powers
+- shouts and minor powers, scrolls
-- a utility slot: potions, scrolls, poisons, food
+- a utility slot: potions, poisons, food, armor

 Soulsy sets up _cycles_ for each of these equipment slots.
 For example, if you want to switch between Flames and Healing spells in your left hand, you'd add each of them to your left hand cycle.
 For your right hand, you might set up a long sword with an anti-undead enchantment, a dagger with Soul Trap, and a bow.
 Pressing the key assigned to a slot moves to the next item in your cycle and equips it (or readies it, in the case of the utility slot).
 If you tap the key several times quickly, you'll advance through the cycle and then equip the item you were on when you stopped tapping the button.